 - expectations for the course of the condition

 - your opinion or preference

-Penicillin is usually effective in treating respiratory diphtheria before it releases toxins in the blood.
-An antitoxin can be given in combination with the penicillin, if diphtheria is suspected.
-Sometimes a tracheostomy (a breathing tube surgically inserted in the windpipe) is necessary if the patient has severe breathing difficulties.
+Antibiotics are usually effective in treating respiratory diphtheria before it releases toxins in the blood.
+An antitoxin can be given in combination with the antibiotics, if diphtheria is suspected.
+Sometimes a tracheostomy (a breathing tube surgically inserted in the windpipe) is necessary if the child has severe breathing difficulties.

 Prevention of diphtheria: